Common Horse Hoof Problems .. .Signs, Symptoms and Treament.

-In most cases, a horse owner can treat thrush quickly and easily by applying a commercial thrush medication to the sulci.
+In most cases, a horse owner can treat thrush quickly and easily by applying a commercial thrush medication, or white vinegar to the sulci.
 Picking your horse’s feet regularly, keeping your stalls and paddocks clean, and making sure that your horse has somewhere dry to stand in the pasture during wet months are the keys to prevention.
-Please visit the Equine Challenge™ Video Stewardship page for info on treating thrush and white line disease using a vinegar wash.

 White Line Disease (Seedy Toe)

 White line disease is characterized by a separation of the inner hoof wall which may be visible as a hole or crack on the sole at the toe.
 Bacteria and fungi invade the space between hoof wall layers.
 As the infection eats away at the hoof tissue, the hoof may appear white and crumbly when scraped with a hoof pick.

 Hooves that are unusually dry and brittle may be a sign of white line disease.
 Lameness may or may not occur, depending on severity.